-One of my great joys in life is being able to pick up my ukulele and play.
+One of my great joys in life is being able to pick up my ukulele and play many kinds of music, such as a chord melody arrangement.
 It’s great to have a portable instrument sitting right by my bed that I can grab.
 I play it before I sleep or when I wake up in the morning.
 Playing music that is easy and full sounding puts me in a better mood.
 The rich and exciting sounds take me to another place and uplift me.

 In this article, you’ll learn how to play “up the neck” on your ukulele.

 You’ll learn to shift to the higher positions in the song “Yankee Doodle.”
 It’s pretty easy to play melodies in the first three frets, but when the music goes higher it can get complicated.
 We’ll show you some principles of left-hand fingering to help you out as you play “up the neck” on your ukulele.

 Here is what our customers have to say about our books and the joy they bring to them.

 Our church is planning a good ole country gospel Sunday service.
 I am going to share hymns from my Hymn Kit.
 I love everything about your new chord melodies.
 You did an awesome job.

 I am almost 66 years old and bought my first ukulele around the end of August right after my mother died.
 It has helped keep my stress down so much.
 My husband and I are raising two of our grandchildren.
 They are 4 and 2 so we are busy, but I make practice time every day.
 Your music has helped me so much.

 As you get better at ukulele, it’s fun to try new techniques.
 Going on YouTube is great but having a guided course with video lessons and a printable .pdf is even better.
 If you can play melody tab and three-chord songs, you are ready for the chord melody, which combines the two.

 Click here to find out more about our chord melody course.
 It goes live each year in late November.